'Fuliza economy': Kenyans borrow Sh1.6b daily amid economic woes

 A further Sh96 billion, or 60.8 per cent of Sh158 billion that KCB disbursed via mobile phones, was through Fuliza—a 32 per cent increase from Sh73 billion a year earlier.

-“Increase (was) driven by limit enhancements for qualifying customers,” said KCB during the release of full-year results last week.
+“Increase (was) driven by limit enhancements for qualifying customers,” said KCB during the release of full-year results.

 A rise in short-term borrowings— mainly used to meet essential needs such as food, bus fare and rent—signals increased debt dependence following the huge loss of income witnessed in the economy after Covid-19 disruptions.

-Safaricom said in November that an additional 700,000 customers had joined Fuliza in the six months to September to send the total number of daily active Fuliza users to 1.7 million.
+Safaricom said in November 2021 that an additional 700,000 customers had joined Fuliza in the six months to September increasing the total number of daily active Fuliza users to 1.7 million.

-The telco introduced Fuliza service in 2019 and it has become popular among Kenyans in meeting essential needs such as shopping, rent and supporting friends and family when there is no sufficient money in their M-Pesa wallets.
+The Fuliza service was introduced in 2019 and has become popular among Kenyans in helping them meet essential needs like shopping, rent and supporting friends and family when there is no sufficient money in their M-Pesa wallets.

-It charges customers a one-off 1.083 per cent interest and a fee that depends on the outstanding balance.

 The three products are enjoying growing popularity among Kenyans because of the ease of accessing the money compared to traditional bank loans or shylocks.